What was it that made the Sermon on the Mount so memorable?

 In the same way that God shows outgoing concern for others, so should we.
 Jesus said, “So in everything, do to others what you would have them do to you, for this sums up the Law and the Prophets” (verse 12).

-Jesus knew that living the Christian life would be difficult in a secularized world and a world also fraught with religious antagonisms.
+Jesus knew that living according to His teachings would be difficult in a secularized world and a world also fraught with religious antagonisms.
 That’s the essence of His popularized statement, recorded in verses 13 and 14: “Enter through the narrow gate.
 For wide is the gate and broad is the road that leads to destruction, and many enter through it.
 But small is the gate and narrow the road that leads to life, and only a few find it.”

 That clear image ties in with the final words of the sermon, which are an encouragement to heed Jesus’ words: “Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock” (verse 24).
 Then follows a parable about building on good foundations.
 Those who build on sand (this world’s secular or pseudoreligious beliefs) will suffer great loss when the storms of life come.
 Those who build on the rock of Jesus’ teaching, on the other hand, will cope with the turbulence of life.